Streaming video online has become a key part of many brands’ business models, and the way brands utilize video content has evolved.

 Your video content is free for all your users to access, but you make money by showing advertisements before, during, and after your videos.
 These ads can be targeted to your users’ individual browser history and preferences, and the better you know your target market, the better you can solicit potential advertisers.

-AVOD content is preferred by users who do not like to pay to access content, as they would rather sit through some advertisements than manage another subscription fee or pay piece-by-piece for video content.
+AVOD content is preferred by users who do not like to pay to access content, as they would rather sit through some advertisements than managing another subscription fee or pay piece-by-piece for video content.

 This model provides one of the least predictable revenue sources for businesses, however, as the amount of money you make is determined by how many people view your videos.
 If you do have content that goes viral, however, your revenues can skyrocket with all the added views, something other monetization models do not offer.